 Francie often finds solace at the local library, reading anything and everything she can.
 In the process, she does well at school and learns there are better ways and better opportunities through education.

 Just like the stubborn tree trying to grow through the cracked asphalt behind her apartment building, Francie doesn’t give up.
 She digs her roots in deep, growing and flourishing–despite all odds.

 I read this one with my neighborhood book club for Thanksgiving.
 It’s a novel about Early America and provides great insight as to how colonists may have felt toward the Native Americans.

 In this story, some of the colonist women and children are kidnapped by the Native Americans.
 At first, their new lives are rough, but then something strange happens.
 The women begin to experience a new freedom they’ve never had before.
 The children roam in nature and learn the ways of the land.

 In striking contrast to some puritanical beliefs, the Native American way of life shows a better way.
 Read this one to discover unique cultural and religious perspectives from traditional tellings of Early-American life.

 You might also be interested in reading one of my most popular posts: 65 Clean Books to Read

-I share clean books that won’t surprise you with a lot of foul language or inappropriate scenes.
+Join almost 800 women in my Facebook book club.
+We share clean books that won’t surprise you with a lot of foul language or inappropriate scenes.
 Books that lead to engaging discussions are frequently highlighted and recommended in the group.
-Come and join several hundred of us.
-Actively participate or silently observe.
-Either way, you’ll find some great books to read.
+We are a unique, kind, drama-free group.
 Click here to see.

-We’d love to have you save this post to your Pinterest account.
-Doing so also helps us share with others.
-And our social media share buttons are located below this post if you’d care to share there as well.
+I’d love to have you save this post to your Pinterest account.
+Doing so helps me share with others.
+And my social media share buttons are located below this post if you’d care to share there as well.